SystemsApproach/private5g/core.rst

-Continuing with our inventory of control-related elements in :numref:`Figure %s <fig-5g-core>`, several of them provide generic functionality one might find in any microservice based application:
+Continuing with our inventory of control-related elements in :numref:`Figure %s <fig-5g-core>`, several of them provide generic functionality one might find in any microservice-based application:

--  *AUSF (Authentication Server Function):* Authenticates UEs, and so is similar to an *Authentication Service* like OpenID.
+-  *AUSF (Authentication Server Function):* Authenticates UEs.

--  *UDM (Unified Data Management):* Manages user identity (including the generation of authentication credentials), and so is similar to an *Authorization Service* like OAuth2.
+-  *UDM (Unified Data Management):* Manages user identity, including the generation of authentication credentials.

--  *SDSF (Structured Data Storage Network Function):* Used to store structured data, and so is similar to an *SQL Database* like MySQL.
+-  *SDSF (Structured Data Storage Network Function):* Used to store structured data, and so is similar to an *SQL Database*.

--  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so is similar to a *Key/Value Store* like MongoDB.
+-  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so is similar to a *Key/Value Store*.

--  *NEF (Network Exposure Function):* Exposes select capabilities to third-party services (including translation between internal and external representations for data), and so is similar to an *API Server* like OpenAPI.
+-  *NEF (Network Exposure Function):* Exposes select capabilities to third-party services, and so is similar to an *API Server*.

-- *NRF (NF Repository Function):* Used to discover available services (network functions), and so is similar to a *Discovery Service* like Consul.
+- *NRF (NF Repository Function):* Used to discover available services (network functions), and so is similar to a *Discovery Service*.

-Note that while the above list identifies well-known open source counterparts for each 3GPP-specified control function, we do this primarily to help explain the general role each component plays.
-While simply substituting the open source component is sometimes a viable implementation option (e.g., MongoDB can be used to implement a UDSF), doing so is often not possible.
-This is because of assumptions 3GPP makes about the schema for the associated data, or about how functionality is factored between related components (e.g., how AUSF, UMD, and AMF collectively implement AAA).
+Note that while the above identifies well-known microservices that are similar to some of 3GPP-specified control functions, we do this primarily to help explain the general role each component plays.
+In some cases, substituting an existing cloud native component is a viable implementation option.
+For example, MongoDB can be used to implement a UDSF.
+In other cases, however, this is not possible due to assumptions 3GPP makes.
+For example, AUSF, UMD, and AMF collectively implement a *Authentication and Authorization Service*, but an option like OAuth2 could not be used in their place because (a) UMD is assumed to be part of the global identity mapping service discussed in Section 5.1, and (b) 3GPP specifies the interface by which the AMF connects to the RAN.
 We will see how to cope with such issues in Section 5.3, where we talk about implementation details in more detail.

 Finally, :numref:`Figure %s <fig-5g-core>` shows two other functional elements that are not easily categorized, in large part because they are under-specified:

-- *PCF (Policy Control Function):* Manages the policy rules, which includes a northbound interface that the management plane can use to install those rules.
+-  *PCF (Policy Control Function):* Manages the policy rules for the rest of the Mobile Core CP.

 -  *NSSF (Network Slicing Selector Function):* Manages how network slices are selected to serve a given UE.

+In both cases, the component exports a northbound interface that the management plane (not shown) can use to set policy rules and slice parameters.

 Keep in mind that even though 3GPP does not directly prescribe a microservice implementation, the overall design clearly points to a cloud native solution as the desired end-state for the Mobile Core.
 Of particular note, introducing distinct storage services means that all the other services can be stateless, and hence, more readily scalable.
-Also note that :numref:`Figure %s <fig-5g-core>` adopts another implementation strategy that is common in cloud native systems, namely, assuming each component supports a RESTful API.
+Also note that :numref:`Figure %s <fig-5g-core>` shows a *message bus* interconnecting all the components rather than standardizing a full set of pairwise interfaces.\ [#]_ This suggests a well-understood implementation strategy.

+.. [#] Only the N2 and N3 interfaces that connect the Mobile Core UP
+       and CP, respectively, to the RAN is prescribed by the 3GPP standard.
+All other interfaces are defined by the implementation.

 Deployment Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~